digiti/styleguides/php.md

 When defining arrays, they must be properly indented, and have a single space between the key, equals sign and value.
 Values are aligned using spaces.
-Always but a comma at the end so that new values can be easily added through copy paste.
+Always add a comma at the end so that new values can be easily added through copy paste.

 ```PHP
 $users = array(